mattkyea/Branch-Predicitor-Sample/README.md

   <img src="https://user.eng.umd.edu/~yavuz/enee446/images-446/2-bitbranchpredictor.gif">
 </p>

-We start at state 00, not taken.
-Therefore, our first prediction will be to not take the branch.
+We start at state 11, strongly taken.
+Therefore, our first prediction will be to take the branch.
 When we obtain the true result, we use that to change states.
-If we were correct, we stay at state 00.
-If we were incorrect, we move to state 01, which also predicts not taken.
+If we were correct, we stay at state 11.
+If we were incorrect, we move to state 10, which is weakly taken.
 This system allows us to make two consecutive incorrect predictions before changing our prediction.